 However, we will recall from Section Three above, that the environment is assembled and perceived inside the visual cortex.
 Put another way, reality is not realized until it is assembled inside the visual cortex.
 That means the surrounding environment is actually inside the mind.
 We will show what that looks like next.

-5. The Mind and its Environment: The Afterlife Perspective
+2.4.
+The Mind and its Environment: A New Perspective

 Here is the afterlife enlightened view of the mind versus reality.
 Reality is realized inside the mind.
 You can see from this illustration that the mind extends out into the surrounding space as shown.